benmarwick/linter-retextjs/test/invalid.md

-An majorly primitive dude, should have arrived
+primitive dude should majorly an nut